uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 ### **What do I have to do before, during, and after a workshop?**
 #### Before:
-- [ ] check the results of the pre-workshop survey to understand your learners
+- [ ] Check the results of the pre-workshop survey to understand your learners
-- [ ] if you can, try out the projector, check the network, etc. to ensure technical parts work as planned (if not, or if any equipment is needed, contact the local coordinator)
+- [ ] If you can, try out the projector, check the network, etc. to ensure technical parts work as planned (if not, or if any equipment is needed, contact the local coordinator)
-- [ ] check whether you have or need an adapter to connect your laptop to the monitor in the workshop room
+- [ ] Check whether you have or need an adapter to connect your laptop to the monitor in the workshop room

 #### During:
 - [ ] Explain the Code of Conduct at the beginning of the workshop
 - [ ] Do a short security briefing at the beginning of the workshop
 - [ ] Take attendance using the workshop attendance checklist provided by the local coordinator
 - [ ] Ask the participants to answer the post-workshop survey linked from the workshop website at the end of the workshop
 - [ ] Leave the seminar room clean and orderly; make sure that no equipment is left, windows are closed, and lights are off

 #### After:
 - [ ] Collect the sticky-note feedback after the workshop
-- [ ] Right after the workshop, do brief feedback round with your co-instructors and helpers
+- [ ] Right after the workshop, do a feedback round with your co-instructors and helpers
 - [ ] A few days after the workshop, one of the co-instructors writes up a summary of the feedback and general impressions from the workshop and sends these to the co-instructors and helpers
-- Workshop participants can ask for a Certificate of Attendance after the workshop:
+- [ ] Workshop participants can ask for a Certificate of Attendance after the workshop:
   - [ ] For non-standard workshops (e.g. when you cover only a part of the core lessons), we create a certificate automatically – ask your local coordinator about it
   - [ ] For standard workshops (i.e., a 2-day full program covering all [core lessons](https://carpentries.org/workshops/#workshop-core)), learners can obtain a certificate by following the instructions in the [Carpentries Handbook](https://docs.carpentries.org/topic_folders/hosts_instructors/certificates.html)

 ### **Who do I contact in case something happens?**
 - [ ] In case of fire call **110**